LegolasVzla/django-twitter-spark/README.md

 	"Hoy es un maravilloso e impresionante día de mierda"

-This is a tipically sarcam tweet but the model based on the dictionary used on this project, will categorize it  as "Positive" by mayority of positive words.
+This is a typically ironic tweet but the model based on the dictionary used on this project, will categorize it  as "Positive" by majority of positive words.
 However, some words that aren't in ```positive_dictionary.json``` or ```negative_dictionary.json``` files could be added by the user and selected as "Positive" or "Negative", so in consequence, a sarcasm tweet could be categorized correctly, but only by mayority of positive and negative words, so it's important to emphasize that this isn't an advance solution (also it express another problem, how to build a Spanish Lexicon?), but it's an idea of how this problem could be attacked.
 In the other hand, we also offer the possibility of doing sentiment analysis by training a Voting Classifier system, consisting on Naives Bayes provided by NLTK and other machine learning models from Scikit Learn.
 So when the user is authenticated, the system will use the custom user dictionary model (**Rule-based Approach**, system naive since it don't take into account how words are combined in a sequence, i.e the context) and if the user isn't authenticated, the system will use Voting Classifier (**Automatic Approach**).

 ## About TASS dataset